Staff Login

 Respite can include a number of things which include:

-• Day-sitting services, where someone comes to your home to care for the person you look after during the day
+• Sitting services, where someone comes to your home for a couple of hours to care for the person you look after during the day.